Thank you Chasity Tarantino for reading my book and this very poignant, lovely review. I hope your mother is now doing well.

 I really enjoyed this book.it reminded me that there is really love out there,and I hope with everything that is holy there will one day be a cure for cancer.five-star review all the way it really makes you think that some people have it worse than you.Thank you Paulette for writing this book.there is hope and love out there.

-I read this book and appreciated the great writing, the dialogue, November 16, 2014
+5.0 out of 5 stars I read this book and appreciated the great writing, the dialogue, November 16, 2014

 By